 |---|---|---|

-| 1 — Chemistry | RDKit | SMILES validity, QED, Lipinski Ro5, novelty |
+| 1 — Chemistry | RDKit [12] | SMILES validity, QED [22], Lipinski Ro5 [23], SA score [24], novelty, diversity |

-| 2 — Target | IBM MAMMAL DTI | pKd, % binders, scaffold diversity |
+| 2 — Target Plausibility | MAMMAL DTI [4] | pKd estimate, % predicted binders, scaffold diversity |

-| 3 — Rationale | NLP pipeline | Binding-term coverage, coherence score |
+| 3 — Rationale Quality | NLP pipeline | Binding-term coverage, residue accuracy, coherence |

-Human players, by contrast, are not constrained to optimize a scalar reward.
-Their molecule selection is influenced by game strategy, curiosity, aesthetic preferences, prior knowledge, and serendipity.
-A biology student may intuitively prefer scaffolds from their coursework.
-A high school student with no prior knowledge may select combinations that an algorithm would never consider.
-This cognitive diversity, we hypothesize, maps to a richer and more novel region of chemical space.
+Algorithmic molecular generators optimize an objective function, which makes them efficient but biased toward regions of chemical space that score well under the training objective.
+Human players are not constrained this way.
+Their molecule selection is influenced by game strategy, curiosity, aesthetic preferences, and prior knowledge.
+A biology student may prefer scaffolds from their coursework; a high school student with no prior knowledge may select combinations an algorithm would never consider.
+This cognitive diversity may map to a richer and more novel region of chemical space — a testable hypothesis.

 H1 (Novelty): Molecules generated during gamified GemmaCure sessions have higher average Tanimoto dissimilarity to training set molecules than molecules generated by automated random search over the same targets.

 H3 is directly motivated by Tanisha Chawdhury's participation in the design and testing of GemmaCure.
-A high school sophomore who had not studied organic chemistry was able to generate valid drug candidates for COVID-19 MPro, earn the "COVID Slayer" badge, and articulate the binding rationale back to a peer — evidence that the interface is genuinely accessible.
+A high school sophomore who had not studied organic chemistry was able to generate valid drug candidates for COVID-19 MPro, earn the "COVID Crusher" badge, and articulate the binding rationale to a peer — evidence that the interface is genuinely accessible.

 | Metric | Deep2Lead VAE | Base Gemma 4 | GemmaCure |